-- Motor skills: In recent years, the view that Asperger syndrome can only occur when there are additional difficulties with motor skills has become more prominent.
+- Motor skills: The view that Asperger syndrome can only occur when there are additional difficulties with motor skills has become more prominent.
 Certainly Asperger himself was well aware of the prevalence of motor skill problems in the group of people he tried to describe.
-It seems likely that most children with Asperger syndrome experience poor co-ordination and difficulties with fine motor control.
+It seems likely that most children with Asperger syndrome experience poor coordination and difficulties with fine motor control.
 However, many children with higher functioning autism will also have difficulties in these areas.

 - Language development: This is the area that probably causes the greatest controversy.
 Both ICD-10 and DSM-IV1 state that for a diagnosis of Asperger syndrome, spoken language development must be normal.
-Children with high-functioning autism may have had significant language delay.
+Children with high-functioning autism may had significant language delay.
 However, Asperger’s original descriptions of the condition stated that speech and language peculiarities are a key feature of Asperger syndrome.
-Often diagnoses of Asperger syndrome are made when a child is quite old and they or their parents may have difficulty remembering the details of their language development.
+The diagnosis of Asperger syndrome is often made when a child is quite old and they or their parents may have difficulty remembering the details of their language development.

 - Age of onset: A diagnosis of high-functioning autism and one of Asperger syndrome can be made in the same individual at different stages of development.
 Occasionally, a child has been diagnosed with high-functioning autism in early childhood and this diagnosis has been changed to Asperger syndrome when they started school.
 Some diagnosticians are clearly of the view that Asperger syndrome cannot be diagnosed before a child starts school.
 However, this is largely because areas such as social skills deficits may not become apparent until a child spends a lot of time in social settings.

-- Both people with high-functioning autism and Asperger syndrome are affected by the ‘triad of impairments’ common to all people with autism.
+- Both people with high-functioning autism and Asperger’s syndrome are affected by the ‘triad of impairments’ common to all people with autism.